New states of Germany: Independence

 In 1991, the PDS demanded the right for Thuringia to leave the united Germany in its draft of the constitution, which ultimately did not pass.

 Tatjana Festerling was a leader in the Dresden Pegida demonstrations from February 2015 to mid-April 2016 after Kathrin Oertel withdrew.
 She demanded the "Säxit"—the secession of Saxony from the Federal Republic of Germany—on October 12, 2015, after she had already demanded the rebuilding of the former Iron Curtain over Germany on March 9, 2015.

-The Freie Sachsen (Free Saxons) party supports "Säxit".
+The Freie Sachsen (Free Saxons) political party, founded in 2021, similarly supports a "Säxit" and advocates for the re-establishment of the Saxon monarchy.

 Opinion polls

 Percentage of respondents supporting independence from the new states of Germany: